abevoelker/blog/source/_posts/2016-04-25-simple-transactional-email-links-using-json-web-tokens-jwt.md

-I use HS256 (HMAC with SHA-256) as the MAC algorithm, because it is a symmettric algorithm - the key used to both sign and verify the message are the same (I'm both signing and verifying the message myself - the key never needs to leave the server, so there are no distribution concerns).
-If
-I had a use case for verification to be done by another party, there are asymmetric (public key) algorithms JWT supports that can be used instead.
+I use HS256 (HMAC with SHA-256) as the MAC algorithm, because it is a symmettric algorithm - the key used to both sign and verify the message are the same (I'm both signing and verifying the message myself, and the key never needs to leave the server so there are no distribution concerns).
+If I had a use case for verification to be done by another party, there are asymmetric (public key) algorithms JWT supports that can be used instead.

-Finally, note that I use `Right()` to wrap successful results and `Left()` to wrap unsuccessful results.
-The specific implementation I use is from the *kleisli* gem, however the names and idea are from typed functional programming.
+Finally, note that it's just my personal Ruby style, but when decoding I use `Right()` to wrap successful results and `Left()` to wrap unsuccessful results.
-This is just my preferred way to represent success or failure as values.
+The specific implementation I use is from the *[kleisli][]* gem, however the names and idea are from typed functional programming.
+This is just my preferred way to represent success or failure as values, there's nothing specific to JWT here.

-The next things implemented are the new route and the controller that parses a JWT parameter into either a set of successful ActiveRecord objects or a simple error message.
-Note that the block passed to `.fmap` is executed if the given object is a Right (success), otherwise it's ignored.
-Likewise, the block passed to `.or` is executed if the given object is a Left (failure), otherwise it's ignored.
+The next things implemented are the new route and the controller that parses a JWT parameter into either a set of successful ActiveRecord objects or a simple error message:

 ```ruby
 # config/routes.rb